AdobeDocs/experience-manager-64.en/help/assets/managing-collections-touch-ui.md

 1. From the toolbar, tap/click the **[!UICONTROL Properties]** icon.
 1. In the **[!UICONTROL Collection Metadata]** page, edit the metadata under the **[!UICONTROL Basic]** and **[!UICONTROL Advanced]** tabs, as necessary.
 1. Tap/click **[!UICONTROL Save & Close]** from the toolbar, and then close the confirmation dialog to complete the process.
-1. To append the new metadata with the existing metadata, select **[!UICONTROL Apend mode]**.
+1. To append the new metadata with the existing metadata, select **[!UICONTROL Append mode]**.
 If you do not select this option, the new metadata replaces the existing metadata in the fields.
 Tap/click **[!UICONTROL Submit]**.

    >[!NOTE]
    >